 And what do the sensor plots look like after the magic sauce is applied?

 METAR is a format for weather reporting that is predominately used for pilots and meteorologists and they report pressure adjusted to ‘Mean Sea Level’.
-So you will have to adjust the MSL data before you can compare it to the pressure reported by your sensors.
-You will also need to know the exact altitude of your sensors when the data was gathered to remove the height offset between your location and the airport station.
+So you will have to adjust your data to MSL (or reverse the correction on the airport data) before you can compare it to the pressure reported by your local sensors.
+For this you will also need to know the exact altitude of your sensors when the data was gathered to remove the height offset between your location and the airport stations.

 Technically speaking, you could calibrate your pressure sensors directly to those official sources.
 However there are a lot of Beginner, Intermediate and Advanced details to take care of.
 Even then you still have to be close enough to know both locations are in the same weather system.